MustafaJafar/pipeline-technical-roadmap/02_dcc_apps_apis.md

 # DCC apps and APIs

-Any app that we use to create a digital art / content `e.g. 3d models`  is called a Digital Content Creation app `DCC app`
+Any app that we use to create a digital art / content *e.g. 3d models, 2d illustrations*  is called a Digital Content Creation app `DCC app`

 ---
 ## Use DCCs as an Artist